Thinking about listing your home for sale? Great! Here are three important things you need to take a look at before you get going.

 Vancouver has a municipal bylaw which imposes a tax on empty homes.

-Each year, owners are required to file a declaration which states whether they are living in the relevant property as their principal residence – if they are not, then they must pay a tax to the City of Vancouver.
+Owners of Vancouver properties must file a declaration stating whether this property is their principal residence.
+If it isn’t, then they must pay a tax to the City of Vancouver.

 BC’s Speculation and Vacancy Tax